Learn facts about California for kids.

 Garlic, prized for its pungent flavor, is also extensively cultivated, particularly in the central part of the state.
 California is renowned for its citrus production, including sweet and juicy oranges that are enjoyed both fresh and in juice form.
 The state is a leading producer of strawberries, with its temperate coastal climate providing ideal growing conditions.
 Additionally, tomatoes, used widely in cooking and processing, are cultivated in various regions throughout California.
 Finally, valued for their nutritional benefits, walnuts also contribute significantly to the state's agricultural output.
 These crops highlight California's essential role in the nation's food supply.

 7. California has a diverse range of attractions catering to all tastes and interests.
 The state's national parks, such as Yosemite, Sequoia, and Joshua Tree, offer breathtaking natural beauty, stunning landscapes, and incredible hiking opportunities.
 Disneyland, located in Anaheim, is known as the "Happiest Place on Earth," where visitors can enjoy thrilling rides, meet beloved characters, and experience magical entertainment.
-The iconic Golden Gate Bridge in San Francisco is a marvel of engineering and provides stunning views of the bay and city skyline.
+The iconic Golden Gate Bridge in San Francisco is a marvel of engineering, offering stunning views of the bay and the city skyline.
 Additionally, Hollywood, the heart of the entertainment industry, offers a glimpse into the world of film and television, with attractions such as the Walk of Fame, the Hollywood Sign, and numerous studio tours.
-Each of these destinations provides a unique experience showcasing California's rich culture and stunning scenery.
+Each of these destinations offers a unique experience that showcases California's rich culture and stunning scenery.

-8. California is home to a diverse array of wildlife, including iconic species such as grizzly bears, which are known for their impressive size and strength.
+8. California is home to a diverse array of wildlife, including iconic species such as the grizzly bear, which is known for its impressive size and strength.
 Cougars, also known as mountain lions, roam the state’s mountainous regions, while coyotes can be found in both urban and rural areas, adapting well to various habitats.
-The skies are often filled with the calls of hawks, who are skilled hunters and can be seen soaring over the landscape.
-Skunks and squirrels play essential roles on the ground in the ecosystem, with skunks known for their distinctive black-and-white coloration and ability to spray a foul-smelling liquid when threatened.
+The skies are often filled with the calls of hawks, skilled hunters that can be seen soaring over the landscape.
+Skunks and squirrels play essential roles in the ecosystem on the ground, with skunks being known for their distinctive black-and-white coloration and the ability to spray a foul-smelling liquid when threatened.
 In the coastal waters, majestic whales migrate along the Pacific coast, offering stunning displays of nature.
 Each of these animals contributes to California’s rich biodiversity and ecological balance.

 9. California exhibits considerable temperature fluctuations throughout the year.
-The state recorded its highest temperature of 134 degrees Fahrenheit in Death Valley on July 10, 1913.
+The state recorded its highest temperature of 134°F in Death Valley on July 10, 1913.
 In contrast, the lowest recorded temperature in California was -45 degrees Fahrenheit, measured in Boca on January 20, 1937.

 Get your free printable California worksheet here: